-Year E nded December 31, 2023 Year Ended December 31, 2022 (in thous ands) Research and development expense \$ 5,619 \$ 2,544 General and administrative expense 1,111 3,420 Total restructuring charges \$ 6,730 \$ 5,964
+Year Endo ed December 31, 2024 (in thou sands) Year Ended December 31, 2023 Research and development expense \$ 3,750 \$ 5,619 General and administrative expense 1,357 1,111 Total restructuring charges \$ 5,107 \$ 6,730

-The following restructuring liability activity was recorded in connection with the reduction in force for the year ended December 31, 2023, with all of the \$4.9 million liability balance as of December 31, 2023 included within other current liabilities on the accompanying consolidated balance sheet:
+The following restructuring liability activity was recorded in connection with the reduction in force for the year ended December 31, 2024, with all of the \$0.1 million liability balance as of December 31, 2024 included within other current liabilities on the accompanying consolidated balance sheet:

-Year ended December 31, Year ended December 3 1,
+Year en ded December 31, Ye ear ended December 31,

-2 023 2022
+2024 2023

-(in thou isands)
+(in thousands)

-Liability balance, January 1 \$ 1,545 \$
+Liability balance, January 1 \$ 4,923 \$ 1,545

-Restructuring charges 6,730 5,964
+Restructuring charges 5,107 6,730

-Cash payments (3,352) (4,419)
+Cash payments (9,298) (3,352)

+Non-cash settlements/adjustments (669)

-Liability balance, December 31 \$ 4,923 \$ 1,545
+Liability balance, December 31 \$ 63 \$ 4,923

-10.Commitments and Contingencies
+9. Commitments and Contingencies

-MSK Agreements
+MSK In-License Agreements

 In June 2015, we entered into an exclusive license agreement with MSK for three clinical stage T-cell therapies.
 We are required to make payments to MSK based on achievement of specified regulatory and sales-related milestones, as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.
 In addition, under certain circumstances, we are required to make certain minimum annual royalty payments to MSK, which are creditable against earned royalties owed for the same annual period.
 We are also required to pay a low double-digit percentage of any consideration we receive for sublicensing the licensed rights.
-The license agreement expires on a product-by-product and country-by-country basis on the latest of: (i) expiration of the lat licensed product, (ii) expiration of any market exclusivity period granted by law with respect to each licensed product, and (iii) a specified number of years after the first commercial sale of the licensed product in each country.
+The license agreement expires on a product-by-product and country-by-country basis on the latest of: (i) expiration of the last licensed patent rights related to each licensed product, (ii) expiration of any market exclusivity period granted by law with respect to each licensed product, and (iii) a specified number of years after the first commercial sale of the licensed product in each country.
 Upon expiration of the license agreement, we will retain non-exclusive rights to the licensed products.